Attorney at Law

 Fax: (646) 839-2538

-Michael Cornacchia focuses his practice in criminal defense, in federal, state and local courts, and representation in grand jury, law enforcement and regulatory investigations.
-Michael also represents clients in corporate internal investigations as well as with employment entry and exit negotiations, internal investigations and civil lawsuits and regulatory hearings related to their employment.
+Michael Cornacchia defends clients charged with criminal offenses, in federal, state and local courts, and in grand jury, law enforcement, administrative and regulatory investigations and proceedings.
+Michael also represents clients in corporate internal investigations as well as with employment entry and exit issues.

-Since he has tried to verdict over 100 cases, Michael is always prepared to seek vindication of his clients in a courtroom, whether in a criminal or civil matter.
-However, it is always Michael’s goal to prevent his clients from being charged with an offense, or, if charged, ensure the best negotiated outcome possible for them, short of trial.
-Similarly in civil cases and disputes, Michael always ensures a strong trial posture to obtain favorable pre-trial negotiated settlements.
+Since he has tried to verdict over 100 cases, Michael is prepared to seek vindication of his clients in the courtroom.
+However, it is his goal to prevent his clients from being charged with an offense or sued civilly.
+Accordingly, Michael ensures the best negotiated outcome possible for them, short of trial, by exhibiting a strong and well-prepared case.

-As Chief Investigative Counsel for the Volcker Commission, led by former Federal Reserve Chairman Paul A. Volcker, Michael investigated corruption in the Oil-for-Food Program in which the United Nations supervised the sale of oil by Saddam Hussein in order for food and humanitarian goods to be purchased for citizens of Iraq, then under an international embargo.
-Michael and his Commission staff developed evidence that Hussein skimmed billions of dollars from oil sales in collusion with UN officials and assisted in their prosecution and conviction for receipt of kickbacks and bribes.
+As Chief Investigative Counsel for the Volcker Commission, led by former Federal Reserve Chairman Paul A. Volcker, Michael investigated corruption in the UN Oil-for-Food Program.
+Michael and his Commission staff developed evidence that billions of dollars were skimmed from oil sales by Iraqi officials, in collusion with UN officials and assisted in their prosecution and conviction for receipt of kickbacks and bribes.

-Michael served in the United States Department of Justice as an Assistant United States Attorney in the Eastern District of New York.
-As Deputy Chief in the Criminal Division, he supervised investigations and trials in the Office’s Long Island Section while personally trying primarily white collar crime cases.
-While serving as Senior Litigation Counsel for the Business and Securities Fraud Section, Michael investigated and prosecuted cases involving mail, securities and wire fraud, tax evasion, insider trading and money-laundering.
+Michael was an Assistant United States Attorney for the Eastern District of New York.
+There, he served in the Criminal Division, first as a Deputy Chief in the Long Island Section and, thereafter, as the Senior Litigation Counsel for the Business and Securities Fraud Section.
+Michael investigated, and prosecuted, cases involving wire, mail and securities fraud, tax evasion and money-laundering.

-As Principal Assistant District Attorney and Unit Chief in the Suffolk County District Attorney’s Office, while in the Major Offense Bureau and Special Investigations Unit, Michael investigated and tried cases involving homicide, sex crimes, fraud and public corruption.
+As an Assistant Suffolk County District Attorney, Michael investigated, and tried cases, involving homicide, sex crimes, fraud and public corruption.